-The Governance & Nominating Committee (the "Committee"), the members of which are currently, Mr. Jonathan Griggs, Chairman, Mr. Joey Jacobs and Dr. Gordon Bernard, is responsible for identifying, screening and recommending qualified candidates to serve on our Board of Directors.
+The Governance & Nominating Committee (the "Committee"), the members of which are currently, Mr. Jonathan I. Griggs, Chairman, Mr. Joey A. Jacobs, Dr. Gordon R. Bernard and Ms. Caroline R. Young, is responsible for identifying, screening and recommending qualified candidates to serve on our Board of Directors.
 The Committee is directed, among other things, to: develop and recommend to the Board specific guidelines and criteria for selecting nominees to the Board; formulate a process to identify and evaluate candidates to be recommended; and evaluate the performance of incumbent members of the Board to determine whether to recommend such persons for re-election.
-All three members of the Committee are "independent" as defined in the listing standards for companies listed on the NASDAQ Global Select Market.
-The Committee met one time during fiscal year 2015.
+All members of the Committee are "independent" as defined in the listing standards for companies listed on the NASDAQ Global Select Market.
+The Committee met three times during fiscal year 2016.